Bragado/RedReader/esofDocs/Software Evolution.md

 #### 6.*"Couple Architecture Components Loosely"*

-Redreader contains only 1 module (minimising the amount of interface code).
-At this point, it is essential avoid interface modules that put through calls to other components and limit the size of modules that are the component’s interface.
+Redreader contains only 1 module (minimizing the amount of interface code).
+At this point, it is essential to avoid interface modules that put through calls to other components and limit the size of modules that are the component’s interface.

 #### 7.*"Keep Architecture Components Balanced"*

-The number of top-level system components should ideally be 9, and generally between 6 and 12 and the components’ volume in terms of source code should be roughly equal however, Redreader contains only 1 component.
-This can be a disadvantage in the case of projects involving a team with a division of responsibilities.
+The number of top-level system components should ideally be 9, generally between 6 and 12, and the components’ volume in terms of source code should be roughly equal.
+However, Redreader contains only 1 component, this can be a disadvantage in the case of projects involving a team with a division of responsibilities.

 #### 8.*"Keep Your Codebase Small"*